ikhanhdoit/cloud_engineer/README.md

         - Now that you are in the instance, you want to go into the docker container by 'docker exec -it <container_id> /bin/bash'.
         - Just like before, update the "insert.php" and "query.php" file with the RDS endpoint, username, and password with vim.
     - You can now go into Route 53 and update the public IP to your website name if desired.
+- EKS was not used as the pricing for it is too much for this project.
+It is currently $144/month for each EKS cluster.

 - Issues:
     - Having to figure out which database endpoint to use for index.php.
 Had to use the container IP address.